Skip to main content

 Observation

-I noticed the challenge description mentioned a tcache binary and a heap dump file, which suggested the vulnerability involves glibc's per-thread caching freelist; mapping the exact chunk layout in GDB was the first step to finding the offset between user_buf and the tcache fd pointer.
+The description mentions a tcache binary and a heap dump, so the bug involves glibc's per-thread caching freelist.
+Mapping the exact chunk layout in GDB is what gives the offset between user_buf and the tcache fd pointer.

 Run the binary in GDB with pwndbg or peda.
 The program allocates a buffer and stores the flag on the heap.
 By examining the heap, you find the flag is located at offset -5144 bytes relative to a specific heap pointer that the program asks you to index into.